stp4/stp4/README.md

 This Github page is a pure playground for me and the libraries presented are purely experimental.

-If someone (hello Viki :wink:) does not want to be prevented from installing the libraries, then please do so in this order.
+If someone (hello :wink:) does not want to be prevented from installing the libraries, then please do so in this order.

 ```